deepbodra97/Database-System-Implementation/README.md

 # Want to contribute?
 - Drop a star if it helped you in your project
+- Send a pull request if you want to add B+ tree functionality to this project

 # Todos
  - Bonus (B+ tree for indexing)
  - Front end

+ # Clonebait
+ - Grade: A

 **Free Project, Hell Yeah!**